gaberial31/gaberial31/README.md

   <br>
   🔬 I'm currently studying for a Bachelor of Computer Applications in Banglore central University Computer Engineering Department
   <br>
-  🎓 I graduated from Erzurum İbrahim Hakkı Science High School
+  🎓 I graduated from B.D Memorial English Higher Secondry School
   <br>
   💻 I love writing code and learn anythings about it
   <br>